A New Method of Modelling Tuneable Lasers with Functional Composition: A New Model

-where $g_0$ is a small signal gain, $E$ is the energy of the pulse and $\Es$ is the energy at which the gain begins to saturate~\cite{bohun, burgoyne2014, shtyrina, silfvast, yarutkina}.
-Multiplying~\eqref{eq:gainde} by $\bar{A}$, the complex conjugate of $A$, yields
+where $g_0$ is a small signal gain, $E$ is the energy of the pulse, and $\Es$ is the energy at which the gain begins to saturate.
+Without much difficulty this differential equation can be solved, and the effect on an incident pulse is